SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Case Study

 \section{Case Study}

 Apart from the two cases presented in Section \ref{sec:case_study}, we provide additional examples here to further illustrate the effectiveness of SMSP.
-As shown in Figure \ref{fig:case_appendix}, across various types of illusion images--including variations in hidden character type, character size, and background type--SMSP consistently generates clearer perception-adjusted variants.
-The model is then able to identify more informative images among them and successfully recognize the hidden content.
+As shown in Figure \ref{fig:case_appendix}, across various types of illusion images--including variations in hidden character type, character size, and background type--SMSP consistently generates clear perception-adjusted variants.
+The model is then able to identify more informative images and successfully recognize the hidden content.

 In Figure \ref{fig:case_appendix2}, we further present examples of illusions with more diverse hidden patterns selected from the IllusoryVQA \cite{rostamkhani2025illusory} dataset.
 The results further demonstrate the effectiveness of SMSP and highlight its generalizability across a variety of illusion images.